Olagoke Olabisi: Career

 Following the impact of 1973 oil crisis, the Nigerian National Petroleum Corporation (NNPC) was established (1977) and, in the same year, Nigeria joined OPEC as the 11th member country.
-A fully-fledged petrochemical complex was in operation in Nigeria in the early 1980s when Olabisi was appointed a professor of Chemical Engineering, University of Lagos.
+A fully-fledged petrochemical complex was in operation in Nigeria in the early 1980s when Olabisi was appointed a professor of chemical engineering, University of Lagos.
 The need for teaching, research, and public service in petrochemicals, plastics, and polymer materials engineering was high in the country.
 Olabisi initiated courses and research for a PhD program in petrochemicals.
-Through his adjunct professorship and other linkages with the University of Akron and Case Western Reserve university, he was able to secure opportunities for some students to earn postgraduate fellowships to pursue PhD in the two universities.
+Through his adjunct professorship and other linkages with the University of Akron and Case Western Reserve University, he was able to secure opportunities for some students to earn postgraduate fellowships to pursue PhD in the two universities.
 These graduates eventually became professors, executives of government parastatals, or captains of industry.

-In response to the global events, the new Lagos State University (LASU), established in 1985, decided on having a comprehensive engineering program and Olabisi was appointed the Foundation Dean of the Faculty of Engineering, Technology, and Environmental Sciences (FETES) in 1987.
-Aside from establishing the traditional departments, Olabisi established a department of polymer technology, the first such department in any Nigeria university.
-An award of the Association of Commonwealth Universities (ACU) Senior Traveling Fellowship enabled him to establish a fruitful linkage with the University of Adelaide resulting in LASU receiving an equipment donation worth more than a million dollars in 1988.
+In response to the global events, the new Lagos State University (LASU), established in 1985, decided on having a comprehensive engineering program and Olabisi was appointed the foundation dean of the faculty of engineering, technology, and environmental sciences (FETES) in 1985.
+Aside from establishing the traditional departments, Olabisi established a department of polymer technology, the first such department in any Nigerian university.
+An award of the Association of Commonwealth Universities (ACU) Senior Traveling Fellowship enabled him to establish a fruitful linkage with the University of Adelaide resulting in LASU receiving an equipment donation worth more than a million dollars in 1987.
+On returning to the University of Lagos in 1987, Olabisi was appointed the Head of the Department, of Chemical Engineering.